freecores/z80soc/doc/README-S3E.txt

 	Leds
 	LCD

-The ROM provided will wait for key East of the S3E to proceed.
-Then, will show the keys type in the keyboard on the second line of the LCD.
-The Switches will be displayed in the LEDS when a key is pressed in the keyboard.
+The program starts waiting for keys to be typed in the keyboard.

-Key West on the S3E will reset the system.
+The characters are shown on the 40x30 video (VGA).
+If "A" is pressed, then the program starts another routine, that will write bytes into RAM.
+After 255 bytes are written, the bytes are read sequencially and the byte read displayed in the leds (binary format).
+When finished, waits for KEY0 (East on S3E board) and then restart again.

+The switches (4-0) are used as input to calculate delays.
+Try changing these switches to speed up ou slow down the leds.
+It only takes effect after a Z80 reset.
+To reset the Z80, use Key West (left push button).

 Hope you enjoy.